beyondcoin-project/abyndcore/README.md

 Privacy
 -------

-ABCore doesn't do any kind of phone home, doesn't have In-App Purchase or advertising.
+ABYNDCore doesn't do any kind of phone home, doesn't have In-App Purchase or advertising.

-During the initial configuration it connects to Github to fetch the required binaries and once it is installed it only communicates with the rest of the Bitcoin network like any normal full node.
+During the initial configuration it connects to Github to fetch the required binaries and once it is installed it only communicates with the rest of the Beyondcoin network like any normal full node.

 Limitations
 -----------

-ABCore requires a fair amount of ram (tested with 2GB) and a fair amount of disk space (tested with 256GB for non pruned node) as well as a decent always on connection - 3G or 4G is not advised.
+ABYNDCore requires a fair amount of ram (tested with 2GB) and a fair amount of disk space (tested with 256GB for non pruned node) as well as a decent always on connection - 3G or 4G is not advised.

 We also do not advise to use this as a wallet at this time, we advise to use this as your personal blockchain anchor when on the go with wallets that support to set a personal node.

-The contributors of ABCore are not liable for any cost or damage caused by the app including but not limited to data charges/penalties.
+The contributors of ABYNDCore & ABCore are not liable for any cost or damage caused by the app including but not limited to data charges/penalties.

 Acknowledgement
 ---------------

+- Port Maintainer

+Kristian Kramer
+kristian@beyonddata.llc

 - Development